A New Perspective on Debiasing Linear Regressions: Introduction

 \subsection{Problem Formulation}

 Suppose that we are given $n$ i.i.d. observations from a linear model

 where the predictors $\bX_i$ are also considered i.i.d. and random.
 For simplicity we assume that every observation $\bX_i$ is zero-mean (i.e. the covariates are centered).
 This can always be achieved at the price of splitting the data evenly and subtracting the $Y_i$ and $\bX_i$ values from the first half from those values of the second half (this not only ensures that $\bX_i$ will be zero-mean but also preserves other subsequent assumptions that we make on the data).
-In addition we will require that $\bX_i$ is either a Gaussian or a bounded random variable with covariance $\bSigma$.
+In addition we will require that $\bX_i$ is a sub-Gaussian random variable (see Definition \ref{sub:gaussian:def}) with covariance $\bSigma$.
 Furthermore, for the most part of the manuscript we will assume that $\varepsilon_i \sim N(0,\sigma^2)$ in order to simplify the presentation.
 In Section \ref{subGaussian:noise:section} we elaborate on a slight modification of our procedure, inspired by \cite{javanmard2014confidence}, that can handle general sub-Gaussian noise.
+Additionally, for the most part we require that $\varepsilon_i$ are independent of $\bX_i$.

 Suppose now that instead of fitting OLS to \eqref{gaussian_model}, a practitioner fits a reguralized or constrained least squares estimator.
 An example where such a situation may arise is when the practitioner has prior knowledge that $\bbeta^* \in K$ for some fixed and known convex set $K$.
 In such a setting the practitioner may opt for outputting the following natural estimate of $\bbeta^*$: